markosvarv/The-radio-link-frequency-assignment-problem-RLFA-CSP/README.md

 - the **variables_domain_dict** merges the previous two dictionaries and assigns a list of the exact domain values to variables, i.e. variables_domain_dict[variable] = [value1, value2, ..., valueN]
 - the **neighbors_dict** assigns the neighbor variable of each variable in the constraints, i.e. neighbors_dict[variableA] = variableB
 - the **constraints_dict** assighs the compare operator and the k constant to a tuple of variables, i.e. constraints_dict[(variableA, variableB)] = (\<operator>, k) where \<operator> is either '>' or '='

+## Design options:
+- We assume that for every pair of variables (variableA, variableB) there is only one constraint.
+Otherwise, only the last constraint remains and a corresponding message informs the user.